-Queenslanders will head to the polls on 26 October 2024 to vote on what counts - and have a say about things that matter to them.
+Queenslanders will head to the polls on 26 October 2024 to vote on what counts - and have a say about the things that matter to them.

-Around 3.7 million Queenslanders including will be eligible to vote in the election and will choose the members of Parliament who will represent them for the next four years.
+Around 3.7 million Queenslanders will be eligible to vote in the State election to choose their Member of Parliament for the next four years.

-While voting is compulsory, it's also a right and responsibility in our democracy, and we want to ensure voting is quick and easy.
+While voting is compulsory, it's also a right and responsibility in our democracy, and we want to help ensure voting is quick and easy for everyone.